Skip to content

 3.2.3 Setup Hints

-• API Requirements: This tool requires Google Custom Search API credentials.
+• API Requirements: This toolkit requires Google Custom Search API credentials.
 Set them in your environment:

 # In your .env file or environment variables